relztic/relztic/README.md

 🧙🏾‍♂️ Senior Software Engineer with 10+ years of experience architecting enterprise-grade systems.
 Specialist in Health Tech, focusing on high-integrity data migrations and high-performance applications using Go, TypeScript, and React.js.
 Committed to clean code, system design, and database optimization to translate complex back-end logic into intuitive front-end experiences.

-⚡️ Whether I'm refactoring a legacy codebase or engineering a new system from scratch, I focus on building scalable solutions that meet specific client needs while optimizing for long-term performance.
+⚡️ Whether I'm refactoring a legacy codebase or engineering a new application from scratch, I focus on building scalable solutions that meet specific client needs while optimizing for long-term performance.

 🤖 I believe AI is reshaping the future of software development, but a sophisticated prediction model cannot replace the judgment of a human being.
 We engineers will always have liability over AI-generated code.